 - 1x | Orbitrap Eclipse (Thermo Scientific) | FAIMS | Nanospray Flex Ion Source | Dionex UltiMate 3000 RSCLnano

-Laurence Florens established the Proteomics Center at the Stowers Institute in July 2003 with Mike Washburn.
+Laurence Florens established the Systems Mass Spectrometry Center, formally known as the Proteomics Center, at the Stowers Institute in July 2003 with Mike Washburn.
 Ever since, Florens has developed, adopted, and applied advanced mass spectrometry-based approaches to drive biological discovery in a wide array of collaborative projects, leading to over 240 peer-reviewed publications with 46 different labs.

 A native of France, Florens graduated from Nice University with a bachelor’s degree in biochemistry.
 She received her masters and her doctorate in structural biology and microbiology from Aix-Marseilles I University before completing a postdoctoral fellowship in bioenergetics at Michigan State University.
 After a short stint at the University of Washington in Seattle, Florens joined the lab of John R. Yates, at The Scripps Research Institute, where she applied proteomics to the malaria parasite.
 While at the Stowers Institute, she has continued working on apicomplexan parasites’ proteomes via NIH-supported collaborations.